High Risk Life Insurance Guide

 Term life policies are divided into three primary types:

-- Decreasing term life cover.
-In this type of term life insurance, the amount of your payout decreases over time.
+• Decreasing term life cover.
+In this type of term life insurance, the payout amount decreases over time.

-- Increasing term life cover.
-Contrary to decreasing term policy, increasing term insurance means the payout amount increases over time.
+• Increasing term life cover.
+Contrary to a decreasing term policy, an increasing term insurance means the payout amount increases over time.

-Typically, term life insurance policies cover ongoing and urgent responsibilities like loan repayment or childcare costs.
-The drawback here is that once your insurance policy ends, you will need to renew it based on the new terms.
+Typically, term life insurance policies cover ongoing and urgent expenses, such as loan repayments or childcare costs.
+The downside is that once your insurance policy ends, you will need to renew it under the new terms.
 Therefore, you might expect higher premiums later in life.

 Whole Life Insurance

 Such policies are preferred among applicants who want to leave an inheritance or know they have substantial debts to pay off.
-They are, however, typically more expensive than term life policies, with the payout amount also being higher.
+They are, however, typically more expensive than term life policies, and the payout amount is also higher.

 Over 50s Life Insurance

-Over 50s life insurance is a dedicated policy for people over 50, targeting UK residents in the 50-80 age bracket.
+Over 50s life insurance is a dedicated policy for people aged 50 -80, targeting UK residents.
 Over 50 policies work similarly to other life insurance coverages, paying out when you pass away.

-What differs over 50s life insurance from other policies is that such plans don’t require any pre-policy medical to get accepted.
+What distinguishes over-50s life insurance from other policies is that these plans don’t require a pre-policy medical exam to be accepted.
 Therefore, you don’t need to worry about other risk factors.
-However, because of that, such policies are typically more expensive, with the payout amount being smaller.
+However, because of that, such policies are typically more expensive, with smaller payouts.

 Other